Gur0v/zeptofetch/README.md

 ## 🤝 Contributing

-This project is developed and maintained on **GitLab**:
+This project is developed on the **Arch Linux GitLab**:

 👉 https://gitlab.archlinux.org/gurov/zeptofetch

-The GitHub repository is a **read-only mirror** used for visibility only.
+The GitHub repository is a read-only mirror for visibility.

-Please submit issues, feature requests, and merge requests on GitLab.

-Contributions are welcome.
-You can help by:

-- 🐛 Reporting bugs
+**How to contribute:**
-- 💡 Suggesting features
+- Report bugs or suggest features
-- 📝 Improving documentation
+- Improve documentation
-- 🔧 Submitting merge requests
+- Submit merge requests
-- 🧪 Testing on new distributions
+- Test on different distributions

+All issues and merge requests should be submitted on the Arch Linux GitLab.

 ## 📜 License